• A

 Aims

-Understand the historical development of gender, sexuality and discourse in various societies and social situations
+Understand the historical development of gender, sexuality and discourse in various sociocultural and communicative contexts.

 Objectives